Basestack Docs

 If you're getting TypeScript errors:

-1. Install Types: Ensure @basestack/flags-js and @basestack/flags-react are installed
+1. Install Types: Ensure @basestack/flags-react are installed

 2. Check Imports: Use the correct import paths (@basestack/flags-react/client for hooks)